BlogProduct Design

-To get around these problems, a design system is needed that is applicable to the enterprise level.
-Instead of a single design system for one instance of an app, this design system is setting the standards for all applications that belong to an organization or suite of related apps.
+To get around these problems, a design system is needed that applies to the enterprise level.
+Instead of a single design system for one instance of an app, this design system sets the standard for all applications that belong to an organization or suite of related apps.
 Having this system in place resolves several concerns including:

 Building the system